atomone-hub/genesis/STAKING_VS_MONEY.md

+_Originally published Nov 21st, 2023 by All in Bits, Inc; Christina Comben, Adriana Mihai, Giuseppe Natale, Jae Kwon, Valeh Tehranchi_

-NWV to Prop 848 – $ATOM Must NOT be Money.
+# NWV to Prop 848 – $ATOM Must NOT be Money.

 AiB will soon be voting NWV to prop 848, $ATOM “Halving,” which aims at turning the $ATOM token into a monetary token rather than a staking token.
 We value Cosmos' core components of security, sustainability, and decentralization, and cannot support a proposal that may threaten its foundational pillars.
 Halving $ATOM max inflation at this time with insufficient research and discussion will lead to more undesirable outcomes, namely lowering the bonded ratio of staked $ATOMs significantly, hampering the growth of IBC and ICS adoption, affecting the rewards for validators, and placing the entire Cosmos network at risk.

 Prop 848 represents a significant shift from the established tokenomics of the Cosmos Hub that has kept our ecosystem secure and dependable since inception.
 While prop 848 argues that it would enhance the $ATOM Economic Zone (AEZ) and increase $ATOM's competitiveness in the DeFi space, we disagree categorically and raise the following substantial concerns:

-Destabilizing the Security Model
+## Destabilizing the Security Model

 An IBC hub must not be secured by a monetary token.
 Securing the chain with a monetary token might make sense for non-hubs that don’t rely on the security of its IBC token pegs (for example, if the chain is only concerned about itself).
 But this isn’t true by definition in the Cosmos of IBC interconnected chains.
 A good money token is widely distributed by definition, and therefore less by proportion to the whole would be staked to validators.
 This leaves the governance of the chain open to be taken-over by anyone who has enough of these monetary tokens, and the increase in the liquidity of this token practically guarantees the success of any adversary with sufficient capital.
 When the competition is the status quo banking system, there is ample capital to be used against the underdog.